The Roots of the Papacy: The Patristic Logic

 Consequently, one cannot simply give more favor to one of them without discerning which of the two are more favored by the historical evidence.
 One cannot, simply out of prejudice, give more favor to the resistance over and against Papal jurisdiction simply because one prefers to do so.
 In the effort to prove illegitimacy, one must show that Papal jurisdiction was consistently rejected to a degree that the Papal claims are overshadowed by the rejection of them.
 Although no space is provided here to prove this with considerable persuasiveness, the history of the Church shows that the teaching and claim of a divinely instituted universal primacy of the Bishop of Rome is both rooted in Scripture and Tradition and was lauded by many significant Church Fathers throughout the 1st millennium.
 When and where resistance was made, there was not always a rejection of this universal primacy, but there was a debate over whether a specific application of that primacy was legitimate or not.
 That kind of debate continues onward to this very day even within the Catholic Church where the faithful adhere to Pastor Aeternus (1870).
 At the very least, ones should sincerely appreciate the theme of the Petrinological “source” that the Fathers cited above testify on behalf of the Church’s essential architecture as founded by Jesus Christ.
 Any Church today lacking this conceptual structure should question how they have passed on the Patristic tradition without retaining it.

 By way of consolidating the entire message of this article, largely following the pattern set by the perceptive Fr.
-Ludwig Hertling, S.J., we can see that the unity of the Christian people is, first and foremost, symbolized in the partaking of the Supper of the Lord.
+Ludwig Hertling, we can see that the unity of the Christian people is, first and foremost, symbolized in the partaking of the Supper of the Lord.
 All members of the Church partake of Christ and become one with Him.
-Secondly, the altar upon which the Eucharist is offered to God is the office of St. Peter, or the Bishop, whose singularity symbolizes the unity of the Church and the priesthood.
-Bishops showed their legitimacy to offer the Eucharist and administer to the people by their communion with all the Bishops and particularly through the letters of communion.
-These concepts are all put together in a phenomenal statement by Pope St. Gelasius (492-96):
+Secondly, the altar upon which the Eucharist is offered to God is administered by office of St. Peter, or the Bishop, whose singularity symbolizes the unity of the Church and the priesthood.
+Bishops showed their legitimacy to offer the Eucharist and administer to the people by their communion with all the Bishops and particularly through the letters of communion with the successor to St. Peter’s primordial chair in the Roman see, the universal Head.
+These concepts are all put together in phenomenal statement by Pope St. Gelasius:

 “Was it that the rest of the holy and blessed Apostles were not clothed with his virtue?
 Who dare assert this?
 No, but that, by a Head being constituted, the occasion of schism might be removed, and that the compact bond of the body of Christ, thus uniformly tending, by the fellowship of the most glorious love, to one Head, might be shown to be one; and that there might be one Church faithfully believed in, and one house of the one God and of the one Redeemer, wherein we might be nourished with one bread and one chalice… There were assuredly twelve Apostles, endowed with equal merits and equal dignity; and whereas they all shone equally with spiritual light, yet was it Christ’s will that One amongst them should be the Ruler (prince)…”

 When and where there is a rift between Bishops, there is a universal “beginning” of the Episcopate in St. Peter’s historical presidential office stationed in the Roman Episcopate.
 As such, the Bishop of Rome visualized the standardized communion, and all who are in communion with him are united to the Church.
 This is found in the idea that the source of the Episcopal unity, much like the root of tree branches, pictures definitely what is united or disunited to the whole.
 If a branch is cut off from the root, it is not only severed from its material source, but from the ever-abiding life of the tree.
 In the same way, the Petrine Chair in Rome is the ever-abiding source of legitimate communion for all Bishops around the world.
 With this function, the role of authority falls right into place since the Bishop of Rome is equipped with the discretion of what are the terms of being united to the source or not, and what his will determines is definitive.
 This is symbolized in the power of the Keys, and implies the necessity of divine protection (i.e. Papal infallibility), lest the source of unity fail and become a source of apostasy.
+Consequently, Papal power is not self-serving, but was created purely in order to sustain the visible unity of Christ’s Church, and the singularity of the table at which the one Lamb is eaten.
+So have separate tables by severing episcopal unity is the essence of schism.
+And since joining together at one table requires the agreement in faith and the observance of the same sacral cult administered under one episcopal order, Christ established a visible unifier in the person of St. Peter and those who succeed to his unique throne in Rome.
 This basic Petro-ecclesiological architecture was testified by the voices of many Saints and Doctors and forms the theoretical basis upon which later formulations of Papal primacy were erected.
 None of this matches the theories of Roman primacy that are today held by the Eastern Orthodox or Anglican bodies.
 It is not upon the Imperial status of the Roman city, but rather upon the Petrine primacy founded by Jesus Christ and permanently stationed in the Roman Episcopate, and which reaches essentially to the whole world.
 This Petrine ideology espoused by the Fathers cited also would be quite incompatible with the Orthodox Church because these Fathers understood an essentially organic relationship between the Church’s source of Episcopal unity in St. Peter’s Chair singularly stationed at Rome and the rest of the Episcopal body.
 Since the Orthodox, nor the Anglicans, claim to sustain this in principle, let alone the physical requirement, it represents an entirely different explanation of universal ecclesiological primacy.

 Ludwig Hertling, S.J., trans.
 Jared Wicks, S.J., Communio: Church and Papacy in Early Christianity (Chicago: Loyola University Press, 1972), 18.